Moms of multiple children know that sibling fighting while homeschooling can make or break the day. Here’s what worked to curb that in our homeschool.

 Each day, I scheduled at least one hour of one-on-one time with each of my kids.
 Yes, each of them.
 That’s four hours or almost half of the available hours in our homeschooling day.
 For one-on-one time.

 Time that they get me all to themselves.
-Time where we either work on the subject that is trickiest for them or if they’ve finished their work for the day, do whatever they want.
+Time when we either work on the subject that is trickiest for them or, if they’ve finished their work for the day, do whatever they want.
 That could mean going for a walk, playing outside, writing a story together, or having me listen to them read.
 It could mean nothing.
 But it also means everything.

 It’s one hour of my time that they don’t have to fight for.
 One hour in which their siblings are not allowed to come and report injustices to me.
 One hour where their tanks are getting filled up.